qi-zh/Seq-Stack-Reaction/README.md

   <br>
 </h1>

-<h4 align="center">software for "Bayesian sequential stacking algorithm for concurrently designing molecules and syntheticreaction networks"</h4>
+<h4 align="center">Software for "A Bayesian Method for Concurrently Designing Molecules and Synthetic Reaction Networks"</h4>

 ---